Desert Diamond Arena: Concerts and events

 The highest grossing event in venue history was UFC 263: Adesanya vs. Vettori 2 on June 12, 2021, with 17,208 guests in attendance and $4,281,800 in revenue.

 The arena was the temporary home of the Arizona Rattlers arena/indoor football team when their home arena, the Footprint Center, was unavailable due to other events.
 It hosted the Arena Football League's ArenaBowl XXIX in 2016, the Indoor Football League's playoffs in 2019 and was scheduled to host the team's IFL home season in 2020 prior to the COVID-19 pandemic in Arizona.

-Prior to the 2018–19 season, the Coyotes purchased and installed the center-hung scoreboard that was formerly used by the defunct The Palace of Auburn Hills.
+Prior to the 2018–19 NHL season, the Coyotes purchased and installed the center-hung scoreboard that was formerly used by the now-defunct Palace of Auburn Hills.

 The arena was a regular stop for the Professional Bull Riders (PBR)'s Premier Series for several years.
 Since 2022, it has become the home of the PBR's Arizona Ridge Riders during the PBR Team Series season held from the summer to autumn.
+In May 2027, the second half of the PBR World Finals will be held at Desert Diamond Arena.

-The Arizona Rattlers announced that they would be moving to Desert Diamond Arena in 2024, after using the arena as a temporary home previously.
-This gives the arena their first tenant after the Arizona Coyotes had left in 2022.
+The Arizona Rattlers announced that they would be moving to Desert Diamond Arena permanently in 2024 after using the arena as a temporary home previously.
+This gave the arena its first tenant since the Coyotes left in 2022.

-On February 19, 2025, it was announced that All Elite Wrestling would hold their Double or Nothing pay-per-view at the arena on May 25, 2025.
+On May 25, 2025, All Elite Wrestling held their Double or Nothing pay-per-view at the arena.

 During the memorial service of conservative activist and Arizona resident Charlie Kirk at nearby State Farm Stadium on September 21, 2025 following his assassination eleven days prior, overflow attendees were sent to Desert Diamond Arena.